Florida Professional Engineer license illustrationCongratulations on becoming licensed as a Professional Engineer in Florida.

 In order for the designation to be added to your licensing information, you must forward the certificate you receive for completing the Advanced Building Code course to Wendy Anderson at wanderson@fbpe.org.
 Upon receipt, it will be added to your record so that building departments will be able to verify its completion.

-A list of Florida-approved course providers is available under the Continuing Education section of our website.
 The good news is that the FBC course counts toward your continuing education requirements.

 Continuing Education